adeira/universe/src/packages/monorepo/README.md

 Where `scripts/test-bc.js` is normal JS file with all the modern JS features.

-There are currently two Node.js flags enabled: `--inspect` and `--inspect-brk`.
+It takes into account all [allowed Node.js environment flags](https://nodejs.org/api/process.html#process_process_allowednodeenvironmentflags) which means you can for example debug your scripts with `--inspect` and `--inspect-brk`.
 Rest of the flags are forwarded to the executed script.